Stan Prentice: Continuation of Richmond career

-On August 12 Prentice played the first of 4 matches for Auckland during the season.
+On 12 August Prentice played the first of 4 matches for Auckland during the season.
 They played North Auckland at Carlaw Park and won 28–13.
-On August 26 he played against West Coast in a 28–22 win before a week later being a part of the heavy 47–17 win over the touring Hawke's Bay side.
+On 26 August he played against West Coast in a 28–22 win before a week later being a part of the heavy 47–17 win over the touring Hawke's Bay side.
 His final match for Auckland was against South Auckland and once more he was on the victorious side with Auckland winning 17–5.
 Prentice scored a try after Paki mis-kicked a loose ball which George Tittleton also missed and Prentice scooped it up and went over in the corner.

-The 1934 season began with reports in late April that he had "underwent an operation for appendicitis recently, and, although he appears fit, he will probably not be in his best form for a time".
+The 1934 season began with reports in late April that he "underwent an operation for appendicitis recently, and, although he appears fit, he will probably not be in his best form for a time".
 He was ultimately fit to play in what was an historic season for Prentice and the Richmond club.
 He captained them in 21 games which saw the senior side win the Fox Memorial championship for the first time in their history, the Roope Rooster trophy with a final win over Marist, and the Stormont Shield final over Newton.
 This was the first time a club side had ever performed this feat in Auckland rugby league history to this point.
-In mid August Richmond toured Taranaki and the Hawke's Bay where they played both local representative sides and lost 23-22 and won 37-11 respectively.
+In mid-August Richmond toured Taranaki and the Hawke's Bay where they played both local representative sides and lost 23–22 and won 37–11 respectively.
 In the match with Taranaki Prentice collided badly with the referee who received a cut over his eye.
 Then in October they played the touring Western Suburbs side from Sydney who were the 1934 NSW RFL champions there.
 Richmond won both games 18 - 16, and 10 - 3 respectively.
 In the second match it was said that Prentice and fellow five eighth Jack Satherley “broke the back of the Australian attack”.